 The main Humber River and the East Humber River support a permanent warmwater and coldwater fishery, respectively.
 The Purpleville Creek system supports an intermittent and permanent coldwater fishery.
 A total of 38 species of fish have been reported from the main Humber River and 39 species have been reported from the East Humber River (AECOM, July 2009).
-The location of the watercourses within the study area is shown on Figure 5.

-Target fish species within the main Humber, as described in the Humber River Fisheries Management Plan (OMNR 2005) include: redside dace (an endangered species under the Endangered Species Act), rainbow darter, blackside darter, rainbow trout and smallmouth bass.
+Target fish species within the main Humber, as described in the Humber River Fisheries Management Plan (OMNR 2005) include: redside dace (an Endangered species), rainbow darter, blackside darter, rainbow trout and smallmouth bass.
 Redside dace and rainbow darter are also identified as target species within the East Humber River.
-Target species within Purpleville Creek (Kipling Avenue Community) include brook trout, redside dace, and rainbow trout.
-Management practices, including stormwater management and aroundwater management, should focus on protecting and enhancing the habitat for these specific target species.
+Target species within Purpleville Creek (Focus Area 5 and 6) include brook trout, redside dace, and rainbow trout.
+Management practices, including stormwater management and groundwater management, should focus on protecting and enhancing the habitat for these specific target species.